citp/privacy-policy-historical/d/da/dat/datingsitesreviews.com.md

 This site has security measures in place to protect the loss, misuse, and alteration of the information under our control.

 **Data Quality/Access**
-This site gives users controll over their user experience and content that they may have provided.
+This site gives users control over their user experience and content that they may have provided.
 Users can freely modify or delete any content they post.
 Users have the ability to customize various aspects of the look and feel of the site.

 **Limitation of Liability**
 DatingSitesReviews.com is not liable for any damages caused by any of the site content, whether directly provided by DatingSitesReviews.com its employees or not.

 **Contacting the Web Site**
-If you have any questions about this privacy statement, the practices of this site, or your dealings with this Web site, you can contact: [Admin](https://web.archive.org/profiles.php?uid=2)
+If you have any questions about this privacy statement, the practices of this site, or your dealings with this web site, you can contact: [Admin](https://web.archive.org/profiles.php?uid=2)

-Last Updated Sunday, February 22 2009 @ 09:52 AM Eastern Standard Time|5,086 Hits [](http://www.datingsitesreviews.com/staticpages/index.php?page=privacy-policy&disp_mode=print)
+Last Updated: Monday, October 11 2010 @ 11:01 AM Eastern Daylight Time|Hits: 6,980 [](http://www.datingsitesreviews.com/staticpages/index.php?page=privacy-policy&disp_mode=print)